google/docsy-example/README.md

 release, then run `npm run approve:hugo`: script-enabled installs fail until the new version is approved.
 The approval gates the install script only (the hugo binary self-installs at first use), so don't run builds between the two steps.
-Automated update PRs skip hugo-extended version bumps for the same reason.
+Automated update PRs skip hugo-extended version bumps for the same reason, except security updates, which fail CI until approved via `approve:hugo`.
+The Docker flow pins Hugo (base image tag) and Dart Sass (`DART_SASS_VERSION`) independently in the Dockerfile: bump those alongside Hugo and `sass-embedded` updates.

 Then run: